jamesmcginnis/hedgehog-humidity-card/README.md

 ## Features

 - **Compact pill design** — shows the live humidity range (min–max) across all configured sensors in a single, space-efficient card
-- **Sensor overview popup** — tap the card to open a bottom sheet showing Low / Avg / High stats and individual sensor pills in a 3-column grid
+- **Sensor overview popup** — tap the card to open a bottom sheet showing Low / In Range / High stats and individual sensor pills in a 3-column grid; tap a stat to highlight the matching sensor pills
-- **History graph popup** — tap any sensor pill to see a detailed SVG line graph with selectable time ranges: 1h, 3h, 6h, 12h, 24h
+- **History graph popup** — tap any sensor pill to see a detailed SVG line graph with selectable time ranges: 1h, 3h, 6h, 12h, 24h, and an interactive crosshair showing value and timestamp at any point
+- **Comfort level indicator** — the graph popup shows a contextual comfort banner (e.g. 😊 Ideal humidity, 🏜️ Too dry, 💦 Too humid) based on your configured thresholds or standard indoor humidity bands
-- **Threshold colouring** — optionally set low and high thresholds; graph lines change colour automatically when readings fall outside range
+- **Threshold colouring** — optionally set low and high thresholds; graph lines change colour automatically when readings fall outside range, with dashed threshold lines drawn on the graph
 - **Fully customisable colours** — seven colour fields with native colour pickers and hex inputs in the visual editor
 - **Custom display names** — override the Home Assistant friendly name per sensor directly in the editor
 - **Drag-to-reorder sensors** — reorder sensors in the editor with drag-and-drop (mouse and touch)